Prof Laura Wright, Faculty of English

 Biographical Information

-I'm a historical sociolinguist.
+I am a historical sociolinguist.
 I work on the history of Standard English and the London dialect, including mixed-language texts written in Anglo-Norman, Medieval Latin and Middle English, as well as 17th, 18th and 19th century London English.
 I have published on historical codeswitching, on the development of Standard English, and on the fate of London English taken to North America and elsewhere, including the East India Company island of St Helena, South Atlantic.
-I was part of the Finnish Academy-funded "Multicultural Practices in the History of Written English" project 2012-2016.
-My monograph Sunnyside: A Sociolinguistic History of British House Names, OUP/British Academy, 2020, includes Scottish Gaelic as well as Medieval Latin/Anglo-Norman and earlier states of English; and my edited volume with 19 contributors The Multilingual Origins of Standard English, Mouton de Gruyter, 2020, rewrites the history of Standard English.
+My monograph Sunnyside: A Sociolinguistic History of British House Names, OUP/British Academy, 2020, includes Scottish Gaelic as well as Medieval Latin/Anglo-Norman and earlier states of English; and my edited volume The Multilingual Origins of Standard English, Mouton de Gruyter, 2020, rewrites the history of Standard English.
 In 2021 with Caroline Barron I edited The Jubilee Book of London, 1376-1387: an edition of Trinity College Cambridge, Ms O.3.11 folios 133-157, London Record Society; and my most recent monograph, in Blackwell's 'Language in Society' series, is The Social Life of Words: a Historical Approach, 2023, outlining lexical sociolinguistics as a field of study.
-I have a long-held interest in lexis to do with the River Thames, the topic of my DPhil thesis and article 'On Words for London Wharves', 2022, The London Journal.
-My current lexical sociolinguistic concern is the streetnames of Gibraltar, and I have an article forthcoming with Daniel Weston on the topic in the Journal of Historical Sociolinguistics, entitled 'Gibraltar’s bilingual streetnames as evidence of the Western Mediterranean spatial practice of eighteenth-century civilian fort-servicers'.
+My most recent textbook is English Grammar for Literature Students, 2024.
+I have a long-held interest in lexis to do with the River Thames, the topic of my DPhil thesis and London Journal article 'On Words for London Wharves', 2022.
+My current lexical sociolinguistic concern is the streetnames of Gibraltar, on which topic I have articles forthcoming with Daniel Weston.
+I am currently Director of the Open~Oxford~Cambridge Arts & Humanities Research Council Doctoral Training Programme.

 Research Interests